 The Group operates an extensive distributor network with a number of distributors selling Symphony's products for ten years or more.
 The Group works alongside its distributors in helping end-customers with their packaging solutions.
-Every three years, the Group holds distributor conferences and works alongside them at exhibitions held globally.
 The Group has dedicated teams managing the distribution network on a regional basis which allows for input from, and dialogue with, the Group's distributors on areas that affect them.
 Meetings are also held regularly between the executives and the distributors.
 The Group uses a small number of dedicated suppliers and works with them on many areas of product development.
 The executives also meet with key suppliers from time to time.